Night People (1954 film): Pre-production

 Nunnally Johnson had been seeking a project to break into directing, and approached Darryl F. Zanuck to direct Night People.
 Zanuck was amenable, but informed him that Peck had contractual rights to veto the studio's choice of director and might not want someone without experience.
 However, Peck and Nunnally Johnson were friends and had worked together on The Gunfighter in 1950, which Johnson had produced and re-scripted.
 Peck's confidence in him was so high that he readily approved him for his directorial debut.

-Johnson later said he"really didn't have much apprehension about" directing.
+Johnson later said he "really didn't have much apprehension about" directing.
 "I'd been watching it so long and I had such good people.
 I knew what they should do, and I had a good cameraman, a good cutter."

 In June 1953 the title was changed to Night People.
 Gloria Grahame was announced for the role of Frau Hoffmeier.
-Walter Abel, Anita Bjork and Broderick Crawford were then cast.
+Walter Abel, Anita Björk and Broderick Crawford were then cast.

 Peck would go on to state that the role of Steve Van Dyke had been one of his favorites because his lines were "tough and crisp and full of wisecracks, and more aggressive than other roles" he'd portrayed.

 Filming

-Rumors were published in The Hollywood Reporter in September 1953 that the two had seriously feuded and that Johnson would be replaced with Henry Koster.
+Rumors were published in The Hollywood Reporter in September 1953 that Johnson and Peck had seriously feuded and that Johnson would be replaced with Henry Koster.
 A possible source was Peck's initial doubts about Johnson's overall abilities, but these were soon dissipated and the pair worked amicably.
 Darryl F. Zanuck flew out to Munich to inspect Johnson's work, but only stayed two days.
 He said reports of any conflict between Johnson and Peck were "greatly exaggerated".
 At the time this movie was made, Berlin was a divided city but not forcibly split by the Berlin Wall of 1961.

 Together they had also had to overcome several squabbles on the set with Fox staffers over costuming and other intrusions.
 One biographer reported that Peck became so angry over one dispute that he channeled his anger into a scene in which his character rebukes Broderick Crawford's, and filmed ten pages of script in two hours.
 Johnson and Peck teamed together again in The Man in the Gray Flannel Suit.